zen0bit/awesome-stars/topics.md

 ## godot

+- [Maran23/script-ide](https://github.com/Maran23/script-ide) - Script-IDE is a plugin for Godot.
+It transforms the Script UI into an IDE like UI.
+Multiline Tabs are used for navigating between scripts.
+The default Outline got an overhaul and now shows all members
 - [diklor/advanced_radial_menu](https://github.com/diklor/advanced_radial_menu) -
 - [InterstellarDragonDev/Godot-Pie](https://github.com/InterstellarDragonDev/Godot-Pie) - A simple Pie Menu made in godot
 - [a-little-org-called-mario/a-little-game-called-mario](https://github.com/a-little-org-called-mario/a-little-game-called-mario) - open source collective hell game